Linda Tripp, whose taped calls with Monica Lewinsky led to Clinton impeachment, dies at 70

 “I’m really sorry for everything that’s happened,” she said.
 “And I hate Linda Tripp.”

+Ms. Tripp lived in an FBI safe house for several months and was widely condemned for her role in the scandal.
+On “Saturday Night Live,” she was lampooned by actor John Goodman, wearing a blond wig.
+Donald Trump, then a New York real estate developer, called her “evil personified.”

+In one of her few public statements at the time, Ms. Tripp said, “I’m an average American who found herself in a situation not of her own making.”

+She was investigated by the state of Maryland for illegally taping her conversations with Lewinsky, but the case was dropped.
 On the final day of the Clinton presidency in 2001, Ms. Tripp was fired from her job at the Pentagon.
-She sued the government for violating her privacy and reached a settlement of $595,000 in 2003.
+She later won a lawsuit against the government for a violation of privacy and in 2003 reached a settlement of $595,000.

+Linda Rose Carotenuto was born Nov.
+24, 1949, in Whippany, N.J.
+Her father was a high school math and science teacher.
+Her German-born mother met her father during the Berlin Airlift after World War II.

+During her high school years in New Jersey, Ms. Tripp’s father had an affair and left the family.
+Some people later said the betrayal was a formative event that scarred Ms. Tripp’s young life.

+In 1990, she took an assignment at the Pentagon and was soon transferred to the Bush White House.
+She and her husband were divorced in 1992.

+After the Clinton impeachment, Ms. Tripp maintained a low profile.
+In her few public statements, she blasted the Clintons but maintained that her decision to expose the White House affair was “always about right and wrong, never left and right.”

-She later settled in Middleburg, Va., where she and her husband operated a store selling Christmas decorations.
+She settled in Middleburg, Va., and in 2004 married architect Dieter Rausch, whom she had known since the 1960s.
+They operated a store that sold Christmas decorations.

+Her husband and two children from her first marriage are among her survivors.

 Read more Washington Post obituaries